 Things My Dog Has Taught Me

-About being a better human - an ideal Christmas present for all dog lovers, by Jonathan Wittenberg
+About being a better human - perfect for all who love dogs, by Jonathan Wittenberg

 By Jonathan Wittenberg

 A dog's guide to life - how to be a kinder, compassionate, more mindful and wiser human.